-Knowing what assets and liabilities are still does not answer the question ‘Is a car an asset or a liability?’ because it is a little less straightforward than the others.
+Knowing what assets and liabilities are doesn’t quite answer the question ‘Is a car an asset or a liability?’ because it is a little less straightforward.
 Compared to, let’s say, a bank loan, a vehicle is a little different.

-One of the most important factors that affect the answer to the above question is how you paid for your car.
-Did you pay for it all at once or do you have an auto loan you are paying off on a monthly basis?
+One of the most important factors that affect the answer to the above question is how you paid for your vehicle.
+Did you pay for it all at once or is it a financed car that you are paying off on a monthly basis?

 If the amount you owe for your car is more than what it is worth, it is a liability.
-So, for example, if your car is worth $10,000 and you have an auto loan for $20,000 to pay off, your car would be considered a liability.
+So, for example, if you’re a car owner with a vehicle worth $10,000 and you have an outstanding loan for $20,000 to pay off, your car would be considered a liability.

 On the other hand, if what you owe is less than what your car is worth, it would be considered an asset.

 Unfortunately, it gets a little trickier than that.
-Even if your car does fall under the asset category above, it is still a depreciating asset because it will lose value over time.
+Even if your car does fall under the asset category above, it is still a depreciating asset.
+Cars depreciate because they lose value over time.
 Think of it as you would a piece of machinery in a factory.
 It is an asset since it has economic value but each year it will depreciate with the wear and tear of the machine.

 When Does Your Car Become a Liability?